Search Results

 Ordering information regarding a Thyroid Peroxidase (TPO) Antibody test for Clinical Diagnostic Laboratories.
 Thyroid Peroxidase (TPO) Antibody Ordering Recommendation Not recommended for initial thyroid disorders testing.
 Distinguish thyroid autoimmune disorders from nonautoimmune disease or hypothyroidism.
 Mnemonic AMICR Methodology Quantitative Chemiluminescent Immunoassay Performed Mon-Sat Reported Within 24 hours New York DOH Approval Status This test is New York DOH approved.
 Specimen Required Patient Preparation: Collect: Serum separator tube.
 Also acceptable: Lavender (EDTA), pink (K2 EDTA), or green (sodium or lithium heparin).
 Specimen Preparation: Transfer 0.5 mL serum or plasma to a Standard Transport Tube.
 (Min: 0.3 mL) Storage/Transport Temperature: Refrigerated.
 Unacceptable Conditions: Grossly hemolyzed or lipemic specimens.
 Remarks: Stability: After separation from cells: Ambient: 8 hours; Refrigerated: 1 week; Frozen: 6 months Reference Interval 0.0-9.0 IU/mL Interpretive Data Compliance Category: FDA Note CPT Code 86376 Components Component Chart Name Thyroid Peroxidase (TPO) Antibody Component Test Code 0050075 LOINC 8099-4 Aliases Anti-Microsomal Antibody Anti-TPO Antimicrosomal Antibody Antithyroid Antibodies Antithyroid Antibodies, Microsomal Antibodies Microsomal Antibodies, MMLNE Microsomal Antibody Thyroid Antibody Group Thyroid Autoantibodies Thyroid Microsomal Ab Thyroid Microsomal Antibody Thyroid Peroxidase Thyroperoxidase Antibody TPOAb

-- STD Panel Product Page | CDL
+- 404 Error Page | CDL